radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/understanding-operational-attributes.md

 ### hasSubordinates

-To search for entries in a RadiantOne Universal Directory store (or persistent cache) that have child entries, use the hasSubordinates attribute in your filter.
+To search for entries in a RadiantOne Directory store (or persistent cache) that have child entries, use the hasSubordinates attribute in your filter.
 The value is either true (for entries that have subordinates) or false (for entries that don’t have subordinates).
 Entries returned when using a search filter of (hasSubordinates=false) are leaf entries because they currently have no subordinates/child nodes.

 ### numSubordinates

-To search for the number of subordinates an entry in a RadiantOne Universal Directory store contains, use the numSubordinates attribute in your filter.
+To search for the number of subordinates an entry in a RadiantOne Directory store contains, use the numSubordinates attribute in your filter.
 This indicates how many immediate subordinates an entry has.
 Entries returned when using a search filter of (numSubordinates=0) are leaf entries because they currently have no subordinates/child nodes.
 You can also leverage “greater than” or “less than” in your filter.
 A filter of (numSubordinate>=5) would return only entries that have 5 or more subordinates.

 ### uuid